FindMySchool LogoFindMySchool

 After looked-after children and those with Education, Health and Care Plans naming the school, places are allocated purely by distance.
 There is no sibling priority, no faith criteria, no catchment boundary.
 Distance alone determines who secures a place.

-The last distance offered in 2024 was 0.142 miles, approximately 230 metres.
+The furthest distance at which a place was offered in 2024 was 0.142 miles, approximately 230 metres.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families even a few streets away may find themselves outside the admissions radius.
 This reality creates intense competition among families considering house moves or school applications.

-The application deadline for Reception entry is 15 January, with offers released on 16 April.
+The application deadline for 2027 Reception entry is 15 January 2027, with offers released on 16 April 2027 and acceptances due by 30 April 2027.
 Late applications are considered only after those received on time.
 Waiting lists operate until the end of the autumn term, with places occasionally becoming available through family relocations.

 Nursery admission operates separately, managed directly by the school rather than the council.
 Nursery places do not guarantee progression to Reception; families must apply through the standard admissions process.
 However, nursery attendance allows families to demonstrate commitment and understand the school's expectations, which can inform their decision about whether to apply for Reception.